sophia-ngo/Team-P-CPSC-481/index.md

 > ## Deliverables
 > 1. <b> Hi-Fi Prototype Demo: </b>
-> 2. <b> Portfolio: </b> Throughout the entire project, we have been adding our stage progress to this porfolio.
+> 2. <b> Portfolio: </b> Throughout the entire project, we have been adding the progress of each stage to this porfolio.
 This website you are on is the portfolio. <br/>
 > 3. <b> Final UCD Report: </b>